NelsonDane/auto-rsa/README.md

 ### Parameters
 - `<action>`: string, "buy" or "sell"
 - `<amount>`: integer, Amount to buy or sell.
-- `<ticker>`: string, The stock ticker to buy or sell
+- `<ticker>`: string, The stock ticker to buy or sell.
+Separate multiple tickers with commas and no spaces.
 - `<accounts>`: string, What brokerage to run command in (robinhood, schwab, etc, or all).
-Separate multiple brokerages with commas.
+Separate multiple brokerages with commas and no spaces.
 - `<not accounts>`: string proceeding `not`, What brokerages to exclude from command.
-Separate multiple brokerages with commas.
+Separate multiple brokerages with commas and no spaces.
 - `<dry>`: boolean, Whether to run in `dry` mode (in which no transactions are made.
 Useful for testing).
 Set to `True`, `False`, or just write `dry` for`True`.
 Defaults to `True`, so if you want to run a real transaction, you must set this explicitly.

 ### Testing your Login Credentials